kick-mind/date-src/src/README.md

 import { PersianCalendar }  from '@js-sugar/date/calendars/persian';
 import { HijriCalendar } from '@js-sugar/date/calendars/hijri';

-// You can add multiple instances of a calendar with unique id to the Calendars pool.
+// You can add multiple instances of a calendar with unique id to the Calendars collection.
 // add only the calenders you want to use in your project.

 Calendars.add(new GregorianCalendar('gregorian'));   // add a Gregorian calendar with a unique ID:[ 'grigorian' ]